 Swiss confectioner Barry Callebaut this week closed the acquisition of Food Processing International's cocoa factory in Philadelphia, increasing its factory network and supply chain in North America.

+It has also recently announced plans to acquire production capacity in the highly attractive Japanese chocolate market from Morinaga, one of Japan's largest confectionery companies.
+This will comprise a long-term agreement and underscores Barry Callebaut's outsourcing and geographic expansion strategy.
 In July it signed a long-term supply agreement with Hershey, for it to provide 80,000 tonnes of chocolate per year.
 The deal came with production equipment and was said to propel it into the number one slot as industrial chocolate supplier in the region.

 The company said that there is a trend towards manufacturers outsourcing their chocolate needs to specialised partners - and this is expected to accelerate as more integrated companies shift their focus towards sales and marketing and source from third parties.